 In general, avoid using abbreviations or acronyms on first reference unless readily understood by your audience.

-W. P. Carey acronyms may be used to shorten the names of academic degrees, research units, and other groups and events as needed.
+W. P. Carey acronyms may be used to shorten the names of academic degrees, research centers and initiatives, and other groups and events as needed.
 For content facing external audiences, always spell out an acronym on first reference, followed by its abbreviated form within parentheses.
 Building codes are not acronyms, and as such follow separate rules.

 Please note that use of the acronym WPC always requires approval.